ropensci/roweb3/content/blog/2024-07-16-impact-metrics/index.en.md

 * **Exit anonymous survey:** after the program we ask Champions and mentors different questions about the program overall.

-* **Follow up with participants:** we plan to contact participants 12 months and 24 months after they have finished the program to ask...
-WHAT?
+* **Follow up with participants:** we plan to contact participants 12 months and 24 months after they have finished the program to ask how the program impacted their work and their career and their involvement in the community.

 ### Community Participation Model Framework